readthedocs/readthedocs.org/docs/development/install.rst

 .. meta::
    :description lang=en: Install a local development instance of Read the Docs with our step by step guide.

-These are development setup and :ref:`standards <Core team standards>` that are adhered to by the core development team while developing Read the Docs and related services.
+These are development setup and :ref:`standards <development/install:Core team standards>` that are adhered to by the core development team while developing Read the Docs and related services.
 If you are a contributor to Read the Docs, it might a be a good idea to follow these guidelines as well.